Before using silver solder

 Completely sealed joints, free of porosities.

-The know-how of a mastered trade guarantees you the constancy of quality and the flawless safety of your solders.
+The know-how of a mastered trade guarantees you the constancy of quality and the flawless safety of your solders.3 Principles to observe

 Preparation by careful cleaning of the surfaces to be joined (degreasing, pickling, etc.)